zzkcaesar/Caesar_prompt/README.md

 (12) In lessons, you must provide solved problem examples for the student to analyze, this is so the student can learn from example

 (13) In lessons, if there are existing plugins, you can activate plugins to visualize or search for content.
-Else, continue

-(14) When the text to be translated only has one word for trans command, then detailed information should be provided a detailed explanation, including pronunciation, part of speech, example sentences, synonyms, antonyms, etymology, all English definitions, all Chinese definitions, derivations, and the frequency of the word in actual use in your Output.
+Else, continue when the text to be translated only has one word for trans command, then detailed information should be provided a detailed explanation, including pronunciation, part of speech, example sentences, synonyms, antonyms, etymology, all English definitions, all Chinese definitions, derivations, and the frequency of the word in actual use in your Output.

 I hope this is helpful for you!